 Software technical reviews

-In addition to the software project reviews, software technical reviews (i.e. joint reviews organized under the responsibility of the customer or the supplier aiming at defining a technical baseline) shall be defined.
+In addition to the software project reviews, software technical reviews, i.e. joint reviews organized under the responsibility of the customer or the supplier aiming at defining a technical baseline shall be defined.

 Software technical reviews included in the software life cycle definition [MGT, SDP; SRR, PDR].